caddyserver/caddy/README.md

 ### Contributing

-Please submit your ideas in an issue or you can drop a quick [tweet to @mholt6](https://twitter.com/mholt6).
-Pull requests that fix bugs are totally welcome, too.
-(Pull requests for new features should be discussed in an issue first.)
-Thanks for being involved!
+Please get involved!
+Before adding a new feature or changing existing behavior, open an issue to discuss it.
+For other non-breaking changes and bug fixes, pull requests are accepted.
+You can also drop a quick [tweet to @mholt6](https://twitter.com/mholt6) for quick feedback or comments.

+### About the project

+Caddy was born out of the need for a lightweight but configurable web server that didn't have to be "installed" and was readily available for any platform.
+Caddy took some inspiration from nginx, lighttpd, Websocketd, and Vagrant, and provides a pleasant mixture of the handy features from each of them.
+Caddy is suitable for use in both dev and production environments.